Alex Ross: 2000s

 In 2003, Pantheon Books published the coffee table book Mythology: The DC Comics Art of Alex Ross, written and designed by Chip Kidd, and featuring a foreword written by M. Night Shyamalan.
 In late 2005, a paperback version of the book was published to include new artwork by Ross, including sketches for his Justice mini-series.
 Also in 2004, Ross designed 15 paintings for the opening credits of the film Spider-Man 2.
 The paintings presented key elements from the first film.
 Ross later donated the paintings to be auctioned off on eBay to benefit the United Cancer Front.

 In 2005, Ross designed the DVD illustration covers for the re-release of Gatchaman by ADV Films.
 He appeared in a featurette discussing his involvement of Gatchaman in his career.

-In August 2005, Ross worked again with writer Jim Krueger and penciller Doug Braithwaite on 12-issue, bi-monthly limited series Justice for DC Comics.
-The series focuses on the enemies of the Justice League of America banding together to in an effort to defeat them.
+In August 2005, Ross worked again with writer Jim Krueger and penciler Doug Braithwaite on 12-issue, bi-monthly limited series Justice for DC Comics.
+The series focuses on the enemies of the Justice League of America banding together in an effort to defeat them.

 The cover of the "Savior of the Universe Edition" DVD of the 1980 film Flash Gordon, released on August 7, 2007, features a cover painted by Ross.
 An avid fan of the film, he starred in a featurette on the DVD where he discussed the movie, which he names as his favorite movie of all time.

 In 2008, Ross embarked on projects focusing on Golden Age characters: Project Superpowers with Jim Krueger for Dynamite Entertainment.
 That same year, Ross wrote and illustrated Avengers/Invaders.
 It features Marvel characters but was published by Dynamite Entertainment.
 The story pits World War II versions of Captain America, Namor, and other classic war characters against the modern Avengers groups.
 Late 2008 saw the release of two Ross prints that were made into T-shirts: one, "Bush Sucking Democracy Dry", featuring George W. Bush as a vampire sucking the blood from Lady Liberty, and the other, "Time for a Change", featuring Barack Obama as a superhero.
 The latter was made into a T-shirt, with which Obama was seen posing at a public event.
 Ross painted the "Kollectors Edition" cover for the console game Mortal Kombat vs. DC Universe.
 The artwork was released on October 9, 2008, as was a video chronicling Ross's process of painting it.
 Ross is featured in his own segment on the Blu-ray/DVD included in the package.